What to See:

 Golfing is another popular pastime in Oak Island.
 Players will find nearly a dozen courses scattered throughout the area, with public, semi-private and private options available.
-Oak Island Golf Club, Lockwood Folly Country Club and Players Club offer beautiful greens perfect for a day on the course.
+Oak Island Golf Club, Lockwood Folly Country Club, and Carolina National Golf Club offer beautiful greens perfect for a day on the course.
 In addition to championship courses, visitors may select from themed mini golf courses and arcades.

 An Oak Island vacation will not feel complete without visiting Southport.
 This town ranks among America's Happiest Seaside Towns by Coastal Living and features its own things to do.
 Stroll the pier and riverwalk while browsing shops.
 Then learn about local history at North Carolina Maritime Museum at Southport, Fort Johnson Museum, and Visitors Center and Old Brunswick County Jail Museum.
 In addition, Southport has an array of art galleries that represent regional and local talent.
 To find attractions and dining, head to Howe Street.